Ciao Bello Restaurant Houston

-After we finished our lunch I walked through the adjacent covered patio area.
-It is a pretty room and is used for many different types of functions.
-The photo at the top of this page was taken in the patio area of Ciao Bello.
+After we finished our lunch, I walked through the adjacent covered patio area.
+Many different types of functions take place in this lovely room.
+The photo at the top of this page is from the patio area of Ciao Bello.

 My husband has attended functions in their room upstairs as well as on the patio.
 This last photo shows a comfortable nook called the artist corner in the bar area of the restaurant.
 There is an expansive bar in which many patrons also choose to sit.

-Foodies and those just looking to get bargains when dining or those who wish to explore new restaurants can feel really good about participating in Houston Restaurant Weeks.
-The counties of Galveston and Montgomery are included along with Harris and the local food banks in each area are the beneficiaries.
+Food lovers and those just looking to get bargains when dining or those who wish to explore new restaurants can feel good about participating in Houston Restaurant Weeks.
+The counties of Galveston and Montgomery are included along with Harris, and the local food banks in each area are the beneficiaries.

 Food banks are amazing!
 Each dollar given to them ultimately helps many hungry people.
 As an example, each $3 given to the Houston food bank turns into nine meals!
 That would be impossible without the help of many volunteers and donors.
 It is nice to know that other cities have similar programs.